lremane/HOI-Labeling-Tool/README.md

 - Click **Next Image** to proceed.
 - If you are labeling frames from a **video sequence**, enable the checkbox to **copy annotations** from the current frame to the next.
 You can then adjust the bounding boxes accordingly.

+### Step 5: Export Your Labels
+- Click the **Export** button at the bottom of the interface.
+- You will be prompted to choose a location to save the annotations.
+- The annotations will be exported in the **ODGT format**.
+- For details on format conversion, refer to the **Customization** section.

 ---

 ## Additional Features